linkerd/linkerd2/EXTENSIONS.md

 In particular, the `linkerd check` command will invoke the check command for each extension installed in the cluster and will request json output.
-`linkerd check` may optinally invoke your extension if not installed in the cluster (see `linkerd-name config` below to opt-in).
+`linkerd check` may optinally invoke your extension if not installed in the cluster (see `linkerd-name _extension-metadata` below to opt-in).
 To preserve forwards compatibility, it is recommended that the check command should ignore any unknown flags.

-### `linkerd-name config`
+### `linkerd-name _extension-metadata`

 This subcommand is optional, and enables an extension to opt-in to being executed as part of `linkerd check`, even when there is no corresponding extension on the cluster.
-To opt-in, the output of `linkerd-name config` should be json of the form:
+To opt-in, the output of `linkerd-name _extension-metadata` should be json of the form:

 ```json
 {